Blog : Posts tagged with 'London' : Page 1

 Poking one of the show’s inflatable lobsters with my finger — which you, of course, are not allowed to do, and I was not supposed to, either — I found it solid, weighty and metallic, its convincing sense of weightlessness achieved with obsessive trompe l’oeil paintwork.

 Hurrah!
 It wasn’t just us who wanted to prod the things: a respectable art critic wanted to do the same!
-Moreover, being a famous and well-respected art critic, he got away with it without being chucked out.
-I suspect that we wouldn’t quite have got away with it.
+Moreover, being a famous and well-respected art critic, he managed to do it without being chucked out.
+I suspect that we wouldn’t quite have got away with it quite so easily.

 Januszczak, incidentally, found that the show put dark S&M thoughts in his head.
 It wasn’t something that immediately came to mind when we were there; but, the more I look back, the creepier the show felt.
 The juxtaposition of plastic, heavy chains, images of cartoons and trains spliced behind and in front of chopped-up pictures of bare skin, all has a disturbing weight behind it.
 The Koons show we saw was superficial on the surface, but there is always a risk of it coming back to haunt.